devmahmoudsalah/SharePoint-Provisioning-Tool/README.md

 ![](Images/EditTemplateText.png)

-+++Note:+++ If the contents of the textbox is cleared, when you save the template that item will be deleted from the template before saving.
+Note: If the contents of the textbox is cleared, when you save the template that item will be deleted from the template before saving.

 Regional Settings, Web Settings and Composed Look items have their own form to edit.
 Below is the form for Regional Settings: